 The court also publishes all the orders online.
 Note however that Administrative Orders can be challenging for everyday people to understand.
 They are filled with legal terminology and confusing language.
 If you are in the midst of a case for which we are representing you, we will keep you informed of any new orders that pertain to you and explain how they may affect your proceedings.

 For the latest changes to courtroom procedures, statutes, and criminal processes, check out the Goldman Wetzel blog.
-If you are in need of legal counsel or representation, call 727-828-3900 for a free consultation with our defense attorneys in St. Petersburg.
+If you are in need of legal counsel or representation, schedule a free consultation with our defense attorneys in St. Petersburg.